Every home has air leaks that make it less comfortable. Learn how to find them (and what to do to get rid of them).

-- First, this trick really works better in the wintertime, because it’s easier to feel cool air coming in than warm air.
+- This trick really works better in the wintertime, because it’s easier to feel cold air coming in than warm air.

-- The second tip is to dampen your hand before you perform the test—it’ll make you that much more sensitive to incoming air and may help you to detect leaks you might otherwise have missed.
+- If you dampen your hand, your skin will be more sensitive to incoming air so you may find leaks you might otherwise have missed.

 (Need more troubleshooting advice?
 Read Why is my house so cold?)

 Use a dollar bill